NIRALUser/NeuroRuler/README.md

 gui()
 ```

 Note: If you make changes to the repo, use the [gui.py](https://github.com/COMP523TeamD/NeuroRuler/blob/main/gui.py) script to run the GUI.
-Changes you make will not be reflected in the package from pip until uploaded to PyPI.
+Changes you make will not be reflected in the pip package until uploaded to PyPI.

 ## Configure settings